kvvloten/samba_integrations/privacyidea/README.md

 **Do not use a Samba-AD-DC server to setup Privacyidea!**

-Setup instructions are written for a Debian server.
+Setup instructions are written for a Debian Bullseye server.

 The instructions below will use a Postgresql database but other databases are supported, see [docuementation](https://privacyidea.readthedocs.io/en/latest/installation/pip.html#database)

 Assumptions:
 - Postgresql is already setup, possible on a different server.
 - Apache2 is setup on the same server as Privacyidea and has a TLS enabled vhost ready to use.
+- Each service will use its own service-account to connect to Samba-AD

 ### Initial setup steps